-Pius XI

-To His Son, William Gier, Superior General of the Society of the Divine Word
+Pius XI To His Son.
+William Gier, Superior General of the Society of the Divine Word

-Weloved Son!
-Greeting and Apostolic Wlessing!
+Beloved Son!
+Greeting and Apostolic Blessing!

 It is to Us a source of deep joy to learn that the college for the education of Negroes which you had established temporarily at Greenville, in the Diocese of Natchez, will shortly be transferred to Bay St. Louis, in the same diocese, and converted into a mission house for the training of negro boys according to the Rule of your Order.
+You are determined to carry this plan through to success, because it accords perfectly with the ideals of your Society, with God's admonition to the Church to teach all nations, and with the precepts of this Apostolic See.